Video shows right-wing activist confronting Dan Crenshaw yelling ‘Eyepatch McCain’

 Olivia Troye, former White House Homeland Security Advisor to Mike Pence, remarked on Twitter: “This is absolutely horrid.
 Attacking Rep. Dan Crenshaw & mocking his war wound from his service as a Navy SEAL, while also disparaging another war hero, John McCain...
 All the result of Tucker Carlson’s dangerous & repulsive rhetoric on Fox News.
 Will Republicans denounce this?!”

-Rep Crenshaw earned the scorn of Mr Carlson in mid-May after he criticised Republicans who do not support arming Ukraine by sending $40bn in aid saying they are “pro-Russia”.
+Rep Crenshaw earned the scorn of Carlson in mid-May after he criticised Republicans who do not support arming Ukraine by sending $40bn in aid saying they are “pro-Russia”.

 “Why is Congress so focused on Ukraine but you can’t find baby formula?”
-Mr Carlson asked referring to the domestic shortage.
+Carlson asked referring to the domestic shortage.
 “According to congressman Dan Crenshaw of Texas, asking questions like that, or really any questions at all, thinking you are a citizen, makes you ‘pro-Russia.’”

-In a clip aired by Mr Carlson, Rep Crenshaw said that $40bn spent in the US would not buy anyone baby formula as the problem is “not a money issue.”
+In a clip aired by Carlson, Rep Crenshaw said that $40bn spent in the US would not buy anyone baby formula as the problem is “not a money issue.”

-As Mr Carlson’s guest, Hawaii Democrat lawmaker Ms Gabbard said that neither party should rush to arm Ukraine or expand Nato.
+As Carlson’s guest, Hawaii Democrat lawmaker Ms Gabbard said that neither party should rush to arm Ukraine or expand Nato.

-It was then Mr Carlson coined the phrase: “You know, the more I think about it, it takes a lot of gall for eyepatch McCain to attack moms who are worried about baby formula as pro-Russia.”
+It was then Carlson coined the phrase: “You know, the more I think about it, it takes a lot of gall for eyepatch McCain to attack moms who are worried about baby formula as pro-Russia.”

-Meghan McCain, daughter of late Senator John McCain to whom Mr Carlson was referring, called the segment “just trash” and said she didn’t think Rep Crenshaw would mind the comparison to her father.
+Meghan McCain, daughter of late Senator John McCain to whom Carlson was referring, called the segment “just trash” and said she didn’t think Rep Crenshaw would mind the comparison to her father.

 Register for free to continue reading